History of the galgo

 The race spread throughout Africa and Asia and first appeared in England with the arrival of the Celts, around the 5th century BC.
 The incredible speed of the galgo and its ability to hunt made it a symbol of social status.

 A noble breed

 It was such a valuable animal that the punishment for a person who killed a galgo was the same as that for the murder of a person.
 There was even a medieval law that prohibited peasants from having one.

 After several centuries enjoying their privileged position of being considered the king of the races, the last century has seen the role of galgos deteriorated in a drastic way.

 The incredible speed of the galgo (it is the 18th fastest land mammal) has created a lucrative industry based on bets on the result.

 Throughout the year there are galgos that retire.
 Most of them are sacrificed when they are no longer profitable.
 A small percentage go to other countries where they are adopted as pets.

 Galgos in adoption

-Exracer galgos are accustomed to a life in a cage and easily adapt to the routine of a family.
-Only this fact shows that you do not need a lot of free time or much ground to walk them.
+Exracer galgos are accustomed to living in a cage and easily adapt to the routine of a family.
+Only this face shows that you do not need lots of free time or much ground to walk them.
 They are more than happy with two or three short walks a day.